kulics/koral/book-en/basic-grammar.md

 ```
 Comment do not belong to the statement, so do not need to end with `;`, comment is only used to provide additional information to the user, and will not be really compiled into the executable program.
 ## Definition
-We can bind the type or data to the specified name using the `:` statement.
+We can create new variable using the `:type` statement.

 E.g:
 ```
-a : 1;
+a : i32;
 ```
-This creates an identifier for the name on the left and assigns the data on the right to it.
-In most cases, we do not need to explicitly specify the type of data, and the compiler automatically deduces the type for the data.
+This will create an identifier for the name on the left and define it as the type on the right, in which case the identifier is a null value.

 Once an identifier is created, its data type will not be changed in the valid area.